 Veronica Roberts, the Blanton’s curator of modern and contemporary art, notes that the iconography of “Skewered” is particularly potent, evidence of the artist’s attention to the layers of every compositional decision she makes.

-“The bun at the top of the figure’s hair is, in fact, a painted pile of matches, a hint at the volatile events that inspired this work: the July 2017 acquittal of the Minnesota police officer who killed Philando Castile, an innocent black man whose girlfriend and her four-year-old daughter watched as he was shot to death after being stopped for a broken tail light,” says curator Roberts (no relation to the artist).
+“The bun at the top of the figure’s hair is, in fact, a painted pile of matches, a hint at the volatile events that inspired this work: the July 2017 acquittal of the Minnesota police officer who killed Philando Castile, an innocent Black man whose girlfriend and her four-year-old daughter watched as he was shot to death after being stopped for a broken tail light,” says curator Roberts (no relation to the artist).

-“I so admire the way Deborah captures the very skewed notions of female beauty that girls, especially black girls, confront as they come of age while simultaneously making reference to the literal violence perpetrated against black bodies.”
+“I so admire the way Deborah captures the very skewed notions of female beauty that girls, especially Black girls, confront as they come of age while simultaneously making reference to the literal violence perpetrated against Black bodies.”

 On her studio wall Roberts works out the compositions of each face, using blue painter’s tape to attach the cut-out images.
-Roberts leverages collage technique to force viewers to try and locate multiple faces within each face, she says.
+Roberts leverages collage technique to force viewers to try to locate multiple faces within each face, she says.

 “When you look at my work I want you to look at every part of the girls’ faces and make you see something out of the different fragments.
 These faces are demanding, they’re asking you to see their humanity and individuality.”

-“I want to force you to see black people, black girls as not as this monolithic being but as individuals.”
+“I want to force you to see Black people, Black girls as not as this monolithic being but as individuals.”